Buyer's Guide

 • Full hack is required if the existing floor is uneven, has hollow tiles, or you want to lower the floor level.
 5 to 7 days excluding furniture management, dust everywhere, debris disposal extra.
 Typical 4-room total: S$5,000 to S$8,000+.

-The right contractor will assess this honestly on the site visit and recommend overlay where it works - which is the case in roughly 80% of HDB flats we quote.
+The right contractor will assess this honestly on the site visit and recommend overlay where it works, which is the case in roughly 80% of HDB flats we quote.

 Warranty & what to ask for in writing

 The LN Flooring residential range carries a 25-year manufacturer warranty on the product backed by a 1-year workmanship warranty on the installation.
-Read any contractor's warranty carefully - some warranties exclude "commercial use" (which can be defined loosely), water damage (vinyl is supposed to be waterproof), or sun exposure (which is unavoidable in Singapore).
+Read any contractor's warranty carefully.
+Some warranties exclude "commercial use" (which can be defined loosely), water damage (vinyl is supposed to be waterproof), or sun exposure (which is unavoidable in Singapore).

 Before you sign anything, get these specs in writing: